jacebenson/cedar/docs/docs/cli-commands.md

 ### setup realtime

-This command creates the necessary files, installs the required packages, and provides examples to setup RedwoodJS Realtime from GraphQL live queries and subscriptions.
+This command creates the necessary files, installs the required packages, and provides examples to setup CedarJS Realtime from GraphQL live queries and subscriptions.
 See the Realtime docs for more information.

 ```
 yarn redwood setup realtime